 This certificate program emphasizes skills needed to work in a recreation positions such as the YMCA or Parks and Recreation Department.
 The curriculum focuses on areas such as leadership, program planning, communications and risk management.
 Students will understand the impact recreation and leisure has on the overall wellness of individuals participating in a recreation program.

+This program is financial aid eligible.
 This program is available days and evenings.